 Pulling ragwort on the Sabbath is very much an incomer’s song.
 I wonder if I’ll look back on it with embarrassment after a few more years of living here, once I’m part of the furniture and no longer care what anyone thinks of me.
 But it’s sincere and, I think, well meant – it’s a long way from the snarky songs about religion that I used to write as a teenager.
 If it offends anyone, that wasn’t the intention.
 Honestly, though, is there any art that doesn’t upset somebody somewhere?
 And what would be the point of it if there was?

-While this is technically my first Lewis song, some music I’ve made has predicted my move here in ways that are a bit eerie.
+While this was technically my first Lewis song, some of my older music predicted my move here in ways that are a bit eerie.
 I’ve already written elsewhere about Lake Tahoe, whose video now feels like a strange premonition of my future island life.
 There’s also Islands of the north Atlantic, a Seafieldroad song recorded five years ago and originally titled Isle of Lewis.
 This was long before we were even thinking about moving here, or anywhere really, but the lyric is about a family boarding a ferry for a new life.
 I chose the original title purely because I’d never been to Lewis so it felt more exotic than Skye, Mull or Arran.
 I basically wrote a fictional song and then my life made it true.